Bayesian Variable Selection with the Quasi-Posterior

 { } While heavy-tailed data have been shown to affect Bayesian inference's power to detect truly active covariates, inliers have been shown to cause covariates to be included in the model that are not necessarily predictively optimal \citep{grunwald2017inconsistency}.
 To examine this further, we consider the simulation setting introduced in \cite{grunwald2017inconsistency}.
 In this setting, $p = 51$ covariates are generated with $x_{i1} = 1$ and $x_{i, 2:p} \stackrel{\text{i.i.d.}}{\sim} 0.5\mathcal{N}_{p-1}(0,I_{p-1}) + 0.5\prod_{j=2}^{p}\delta_{x_{ij} = 0}$, and the true coefficient vector is ${\beta}^{\ast} = \{0, 0.1, 0.1, 0.1, 0.1, 0, \ldots, 0\}$.
 For each observation $i$, the mean is defined as $\mu_i = {x}_i^\top {\beta}^{\ast}$ and responses are generated such that,

-with $\psi^{\ast}=\frac{1}{40}$, so that $\mathbb{E}[Y_i\mid x_i] = \mu_i$ and $\frac{1}{n}\sum_{i=1}^n\mathrm{Var}[Y_i\mid x_i] = \psi^{\ast}$.
+with $\psi^{\ast}=\frac{1}{40}$, so that ${E}[Y_i\mid x_i] = \mu_i$ and $\frac{1}{n}\sum_{i=1}^nvar[Y_i\mid x_i] = \psi^{\ast}$.
 In this design, half of the observations have Gaussian covariates with Gaussian errors, while the other half have all covariates equal to zero and the linear predictor observed without error—i.e., they are inliers.
 When assuming a Gaussian model, these inliers cause the posterior interval to shrink, generating false positives.

-We compare the model quasi-posterior, using the mean and variance specifications in Example~\ref{Ex:LinearRegression}, with standard Bayesian variable selection under Gaussian errors, implemented via the \texttt{mombf} package \citep{rossell2015package}.
-We note that Assumption A1.1, which requires correct specification of the quasi-posterior variance function, is violated in this setting.
+We compare the model quasi-posterior, using the mean and variance specifications in Example~\ref{Ex:LinearRegression}, with standard Bayesian variable selection under Gaussian errors, implemented via the \texttt{mombf} package \citep{rossell2015package}, and lasso penalised ordinary least squares using cross-validation to set the lasso hyper-parameter.
+Assumption A1.1, which requires correct specification of the quasi-posterior variance function, is violated in this setting.
 However, the mean function remains correctly specified, and importantly, although the true variance is not constant, it does not depend on $\beta^{\ast}$.